canonical/operator/HACKING.md

 promptly upgrade to the latest version of ops, and to refer to the release notes and changelog for learning about changes.

-Changes should also get a new entry in [CHANGES.md](CHANGES.md).
+During the release process, changes also get a new entry in [CHANGES.md](CHANGES.md).
 These are grouped into the same groupings as
 [commit messages](https://www.conventionalcommits.org/en/)
 (feature, fix, documentation, performance, etc).
 The only exceptions are changes that are not visible to the built releases, such as CI workflow changes, or are